baptisteArno/typebot.io/apps/docs/docs/self-hosting/configuration.md

 ## Unsplash (image picker)

 Used to search for images.
-You can create a Giphy app [here](https://unsplash.com/developers)
+You can create an Unsplash app [here](https://unsplash.com/developers)

 | Parameter                       | Default | Description       |
 | ------------------------------- | ------- | ----------------- |